Hjalmar Uggla: Education and scientific career

-H. Uggla studied at the Faculty of Forestry at the Warsaw University of Life Sciences (SGGW) from which he graduated in 1933.
-By 1929, he started working as an assistant at the Department of Soil Science at this university.
+H. Uggla studied at the Faculty of Forestry at the Warsaw University of Life Sciences (SGGW), from which he graduated in 1933.
+By 1929, he started working as an assistant at this university's Department of Soil Science.
 Between 1935 and 1939, he was working as a soil classifier in Polesia and Kuyavia.
-In the years between 1940-1945, he was employed on the farm of the Central Experimental Silk Station in Milanówek.
+Between 1940 and 1945, he was employed on the Central Experimental Silk Station farm in Milanówek.
 After the war, he returned to academic work at the Warsaw University of Life Sciences.
 After defending his doctoral thesis in 1950, he became the organizer and director of the Department of Soil Science at the newly founded Higher School of Agriculture in Olsztyn.
 He studied mainly hydrogenic soils and forest soils, among others on cartography and soil classification, erosion and soil protection.
 He was perceived as one of the creators of the ecological direction in pedology.
-He was an author of over 130 scientific publications and 5 academic textbooks and organizer and active member of the Olsztyn branch of Soil Science Society of Poland.
+He was an author of over 130 scientific publications and five academic textbooks and an organizer and active member of the Olsztyn branch of Soil Science Society of Poland.